Sam9212/tui_wrapper/README.md

 # tui_wrapper
-A wrapper for tui which should make starting projects easier and quicker, with some minor constraints on design.
+A wrapper for ratatui which should make starting projects easier and quicker, with some minor constraints on design.
 As progress continues I will try to sacrifice as little design adaptability as possible.
 However, this may not be possible and I may be in future forced to redesign the crate.

-Keep in mind that this is my first crate I have published to crates.io, and may not be as well designed as some Rustaceans would like.
+This crate is not on crates.io and will not be published to it until I feel like it's ready.

-This crate is dependent on both tui and crossterm, so you'll need these in your `cargo.toml`:
+This crate is dependent on both ratatui and crossterm, so you'll need these in your `cargo.toml`:
 ```
 [dependencies]
-crossterm = "0.25"
+crossterm = "0.27"
-tui = "0.19"
+ratatui = "0.23"
 ```

 ## How to use